prasadpiyer/prasadpiyer.github.io/_projects/nickel-spin-ice-metasurfaces.md

 ### Why natural computation matters

 We're proving that **the next revolution in computing won't come from smaller transistors—it'll come from harnessing the physics that matter naturally performs**.
 Energy-efficient, massively parallel, and fundamentally scalable, these natural analogue computers point toward a future where optimization happens at the speed of physics itself.

-> *Carousel to display PEEM snapshots, optimisation trajectories and Ising energy landscapes will be added soon.*

 ### Suggested reading
 * **Talk:** [Ultrafast non-reciprocal spin resonances in frustrated plasmonic metasurfaces](/talks/2024-01-01-Ultrafast-non-reciprocal-spin-resonances-in-frustrated-plasmonic-metasurfaces)